-The Bachelor of Theology Honours program is designed for students who have completed the BTh at a high standard (with a GPA of 2.8 or higher) who would like to undertake postgraduate research in the future and/or take a course allowing them to study a particular area in depth.
-It can be taken as a one-year full-time course or part-time over up to two years.
+The Bachelor of Theology Honours program is designed for students who have completed the BTh or B Min, with good grades, who would like to undertake postgraduate research in the future and/or take a course allowing them to study a particular area in depth.
+It can be taken as a one-year full-time course or part-time over up to three years.

 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
+As such, it is a recognised course for the purposes of Fee-Help, Austudy and Youth Allowance (provided you meet the government’s eligibility requirements).
 Current fee levels for units in the BTh (Hons) can be found here.

 Your next step?

 Contact the QTC Registrar for more details or to apply.

 QTC is an affiliated college of the Australian College of Theology.